codechick/git-deployment-scripts/README.md

     Deployment.<attr_name> = <preferred-val>

+by modifiying `deployment.py` all the projects will have those values.
+You can also modify some values on a project basis by placing the overrides **both** in `pre-receive` and `post-updated` located in each repository hook folder.
+The right place to put your overrides are marked by a comment:

+    # Deployment's overrides here
+    deployment.<attr_name> = <preferred-val>

 The configurable values are:
 + `deployments_dir`: it is the directory where the _sharing dir_, the _production_ and the _sharing_ are kept
 + `branch`: the branch that will be checked out
 + `srv_docs_path`: the path where the symlink towards the _production_ or the _backup_ is placed (usually `/var/www`)
++ `user_name`: both *backup* and *production* deployments (b and p folders) will have this UNIX user.
+Useful for srv execution purposes
++ `group_name`: both *backup* and *production* deployments (b and p folders) will have this UNIX group.
+Useful for srv execution purposes
 + `print_prefix`: fashion mannerism.
 It's the prefix placed on all the script outputs

 ### post-update and pre-receive